Firenza/linux-documentation/samba.md

 #### Troubleshooting

 By default logs will go to `/var/log/samba`.
 To update the verbosity of those logs you can add a `log level = 3` line to your `smb.conf` file.

+To reset cached network credentials in Windows Explorer do the following

+1. Close Explorer
+1. Run `net use * /DELETE` in a command prompt
+1. on the linux machine run `sudo systemctl restart smbd.service` to restart the samba service

+If the windows command doesn't do anything won't work.
+For some reason connections sometimes don't show up there